 # # #

-To be considered for a Justice Court judgeship in Salt Lake County, candidates must be at least 25 years of age, a citizen of the United States, a Utah resident for at least three years, and have a degree from a law school that would make one eligible to apply for admission to a bar in any state in the United States.
-In addition, candidates must be a resident of the county in which the court is located—or an adjacent county—for at least six months.
+To be considered for a justice court judgeship in Millard County, candidates must be at least 25 years of age, a citizen of the United States, a Utah resident for at least three years, and have earned a high school diploma or GED.
+In addition, candidates must be a resident of Millard County or an adjacent county for at least six months immediately preceding appointment.

 Information on judicial retention and performance evaluation is posted on the Utah State Court’s website at www.utcourts.gov under employment opportunities.
 An application for judicial office form must be completed and is available on the court’s website (www.utcourts.gov/admin/jobs).
-The annual salary for the position is $117,728.00 with benefits.
-For additional information, contact Carolyn Campbell at 801-535-6663 or by email at firstname.lastname@example.org.
+The salary range for the position is $24,716 to $44,487 per year and does not include benefits.
+For additional information, contact Bonnie Smith at (435) 743-5227.

-The deadline for applications is Monday, Dec.
-4, 2017 at 5 p.m. and should be sent to the attention of Melisse Stiglich, Administrative Office of the Courts, P.O.
+The deadline for applications is Monday, Nov.
+23, 2020 at 5 p.m. and should be sent to the attention of Amy Hernandez, Administrative Office of the Courts, P.O.
 Box 140241, Salt Lake City, UT, 84114-0241.
-For an application or more information, email email@example.com.
+For an application or information, email email@example.com.

-Utah law requires the Judicial Nominating Commission to submit three to five nominees to the Mayor of Salt Lake City, Jackie Biskupski within 45 days of its first meeting.
-Mayor Biskupski then has 30 days in which to make a selection.
+Utah law requires the Judicial Nominating Commission to submit three to five nominees to the Millard County Commission within 45 days of its first meeting.
+The Millard County Commission then has 30 days in which to make a selection.
 The selection must then be certified by the Utah Judicial Council.